Medicinal Tags: Support of Body Systems and Herbal Energetics

-I include herbal energetics tags in my posts as well as the 12 body systems.
+I include 12 body system and herbal energetics tags in my posts, found near the bottom.
 (Other tags are explained here.)
-I’m trying to keep the medicine part of my Wild Plant series at a beginner level herbalism.
-But these tags included with every plant are entry points to delve further into herbal medicine.
+I’m mostly keeping the herbal medicine part of the Wild Plant series at a beginner level herbalism and simples (one herb concoctions).
+But the tags included with every plant are entry points to delve further into herbal medicine.

-It should also be noted that I am not including every imaginable tag for every herb.
-I’ll be trying to maintain an emphasis on the most traditional, common applications of any given herb.
-And for some of these “cure-all” plants, a complete list would be utterly overwhelming.
+It should also be noted that I am not including every imaginable or synonymous tag for every herb.
+I’ll be trying to maintain an emphasis on the most traditional, and especially modern and common applications of any given herb.
+And for some of these “cure-all” plants, a complete historical list would be utterly overwhelming and full of placebo.

 12 Body Systems